robertorosero/pyhtonmig/Doc/library/tarfile.rst

       and :meth:`close`, and also supports iteration over its lines.

-.. method:: TarFile.add(name, arcname=None, recursive=True, exclude=None, filter=None)
+.. method:: TarFile.add(name, arcname=None, recursive=True, exclude=None, *, filter=None)

    Add the file *name* to the archive. *name* may be any type of file (directory, fifo, symbolic link, etc.).
 If given, *arcname* specifies an alternative name for the file in the archive.
 Directories are added recursively by default.
 This can be avoided by setting *recursive* to :const:`False`.
 If *exclude* is given, it must be a function that takes one filename argument and returns a boolean value.
 Depending on this value the respective file is either excluded (:const:`True`) or added (:const:`False`).
-If *filter* is specified it must be a function that takes a :class:`TarInfo` object argument and returns the changed :class:`TarInfo` object.
+If *filter* is specified it must be a keyword argument.
+It should be a function that takes a :class:`TarInfo` object argument and returns the changed :class:`TarInfo` object.
 If it instead returns :const:`None` the :class:`TarInfo` object will be excluded from the archive.
 See :ref:`tar-examples` for an example.

    .. versionchanged:: 3.2
       Added the *filter* parameter.